qorix-group/process_description/process/process_areas/configuration_management/configuration_concept.rst

 #. :need:`Contributor <rl__contributor>` and :need:`Committer <rl__committer>`

-   * wants know which configuration items version has to be used as input for his work
+   * wants know which work products's version has to be used as input for his work
    * wants to share their created work product with others for example to get those reviewed
    * wants to integrate their created work product with other work products

-note: configuration items are all defined S-CORE work products plus additional arefacts not produced by S-CORE needed for the building of the documentation and verification reports (e.g. tools, external SW libraries)